alichtl/parser/README.md

 This application parses a UTF-8 text file into “words”, where each “word” is defined as any consecutive sequence of non-whitespace characters.
 Whitespace is defined as characters checked by the `isspace()` standard function (i.e. ‘` `‘, ‘`\t`’, ‘`\n`’, ‘`\v`’, ‘`\f`’, ‘`\r`’).

 The program prints all unique words in lexicographical order, each on its own line.
-After each word, separated by spaces, the program prints the character index (0-based) of the start of each instance of that word within the original file.
+After each word, separated by spaces, the program prints the character index (0-based, in bytes) of the start of each instance of that word within the original file.

 Example: